-Thomas St. Dennis has served as a Director since September 2010, when he joined our company, and as Executive Chairman of the Board of Directors since October 23, 2013.
+Thomas St. Dennis has served as a Director since September 2010, when he joined our company, and as Executive Chairman of the Board of Directors since October 23, 2013, and became Chairman of the Board of Directors in February 2016.
 Mr. St. Dennis served as our Chief Executive Officer from September 2010 through December 27, 2014.
+Mr. St. Dennis also has served as a director on the Board of Axcelis Technologies, Inc. since May 2015.
 Mr. St. Dennis previously held various positions at Applied Materials, Inc. from 1992 to 1999 and again from 2005 to 2009.
-His most recent role at Applied Materials, Inc. was Senior Vice President and General Manager of the Silicon Systems Group.
-He also worked at Novellus Systems, Inc. as Executive Vice President of Sales and Marketing from 2003 to 2005.
+His last position at Applied Materials, Inc. was Senior Vice President and General Manager of the Silicon Systems Group.
+He also served at Novellus Systems, Inc. as Executive Vice President of Sales and Marketing from 2003 to 2005.
 From 1999 to 2003 Mr. St. Dennis was President and CEO of Wind River Systems, Inc. Mr. St. Dennis currently also sits on the Board of Mattson Technology, Inc. Mr. St. Dennis holds a B.S. in Physics and a M.S. in Physics, both from UCLA.